ESA-Datalabs/datalabtools/docs/Adding a wiki entry.md

 ### 1.2.
 For the public

 In this case you do not have write and push permissions to the repo.
-Therfore, please Fork the repo from the repo's homepage and clone from your forked repo.
+Therefore, please fork the repo from the repo's homepage and clone from your forked repo.

 ```bash